UTA-ACL2/Barkopedia/README.md

 **Jul.
 8th, 2025**\
 The submission deadline is extended for 3 days.\
+The result announcement date is changed to Jul.
+22nd.

 **Jul.
 1st, 2025**\
-Test dataset for each task is released.\
+Test dataset for each task is released.

 **Jun.
 1st, 2025**\
-Validation data and baseline results released.\
+Validation data and baseline results released.

 **Apr.
 15th, 2025**\
 Competition officially launches; training data is released.